ITSAHTISHAM/Diwali-Sales-Analysis/README.md

 - **Customer Segmentation**: Segmenting customers based on purchasing behavior for targeted marketing.
 - **Time Series Analysis**: Analyzing sales data over time to identify seasonal trends and patterns.

-## Acknowledgements
-[Acknowledge any data sources, libraries, or individuals who contributed to the project.]

 ## Contact
 For any questions or feedback, feel free to contact me at mohdahtishamulhasan369@gmail.com